Mediterranean Waterbird network(MWN)

 Actions and methodology

-This network emerged through cooperation between national IWC coordinators in North Africa (Morocco, Algeria, Tunisia, Libya, and Egypt) and France (Tour du Valat and the National Office for Hunting and Wildlife).
-It first worked to improve the quality of the censuses by providing economic, logistic, and technical assistance in those countries, while remaining open to discussion with other Mediterranean countries.
-The network proposes:
+This network emerged through cooperation between national IWC coordinators in North Africa (Morocco, Algeria, Tunisia, Libya, and Egypt) and France (Tour du Valat and the French Office for Biodiversity, ex-National Office for Hunting and Wildlife) in the context of the AEWA Plan of Action for Africa.

 - training for conducting censuses, and also for data entry and/or processing;